Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders: Acknowledgments

 \section{Acknowledgments}

 We sincerely thank Hannes Pichler, Sepehr Ebadi, Tout Wang, and Mikhail Lukin for providing the experimental data on the Rydberg atoms.

-This research was funded in part by the Austrian Science Fund (FWF) [SFB BeyondC F7102, 10.55776/F71].
+This research was funded in part by the Austrian Science Fund (FWF) [SFB BeyondC F7102, DOI: 10.55776/F71; WIT9503323, DOI: 10.55776/WIT9503323].
 For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
 This work was also supported by the European Union (ERC Advanced Grant, QuantAI, No. 101055129).
 The views and opinions expressed in this article are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council - neither the European Union nor the granting authority can be held responsible for them.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility using NERSC award ERCAP0032002.